A few days ago my car got broken into – someone smashed my car window and took stuff (1 box and a backpack) that belonged to a friend of mine.

 I wasn’t worried about my car because I knew that my financial advisor would help me deal with insurance and that she would sort all that out.

-That’s exactly what happened.
+That’s what happened.
 It took me exactly 3 minutes to sort out all the insurance stuff.

 If we’re paying for a service it’s important to pay that money to people who are capable and that we know will come through for us in a crisis.

-3. It’s how we react to a loss that matters
+3. It’s how we react to our financial losses that matters

 The last thing I wanted to do after the incident was call my friend and tell her that her stuff had been stolen from my car.